Skip to main content

 );

-S3 Complaint Object Stores #
+S3 Compliant Object Stores

 The S3 Filesystem also support using S3 compliant object stores such as MinIO, Tencent's COS and IBM's Cloud Object Storage.
 Just configure your endpoint to the provider of the object store service.